Formulation-ready brief for Myles

 Good Auntie Daily Chai

-A 30-day powder that mixes into hot chai, iced chai, milk, alt milk, water, or smoothies.
+A 30-serving functional chai powder designed to mix into hot chai, iced chai, milk, alt milk, water, or smoothies.

 Iron